One singing lesson

 - Vocal warm-up, then practicing a song of your choice

-- I’ll find your bright spot: the exercise that will you fast results.
+- I’ll find your bright spot: the exercise that will get you fast results.

 A 1 hour singing lesson is €62,- ex VAT.
-Lessons are in real life or online.
-Go here to pay and book a lesson (you can also pay afterwards).
+Go here to pay and book a lesson (you can pay after the lesson).